bbauska/CSS3-Reference/README.md

 	  increase the size of the shadow and negative values contract it.
 Blur values cannot be negative.
 Note that all shadows are clipped by the element's border edge.
 Thus, an outset shadow is only drawn outside the border edge.
-A semitransparent or fully transparent element background will *not* reveal an outset shadow "behind" the element.
+A semitransparent or fully transparent element background will <i>not</i> reveal an outset shadow "behind" the element.
 	  Similarly, inset shadows are only visible inside the border edge and are never drawn beyond it.</td>
     </tr>